Kenji-Van Boto: Club career

 Boto began his senior career with Auxerre's reserves in 2014, before promoting to their senior team in 2016.
 On 17 June 2021, he joined Pau FC on loan.

+On 7 July 2025, Boto signed a two-season contract with Clermont.

 International career

 Boto was born in France and is of Malagasy descent.
 He is a former youth international with the France U16s.
 He was called up to the Madagascar national team for a set of friendlies in September 2022.
 He debuted in a 3–3 friendly tie with Congo on 24 September 2022.